AI Security in Action: Hands-on cohort on Attacking & Defending AI apps & Agents

 Engage in realistic attack and defense scenarios focused on real-world threats, from prompt injection and remote code execution to backend compromise.
 Tackle hands-on challenges with actual AI applications to understand vulnerabilities and develop robust defenses.
 You’ll learn how to create a comprehensive security pipeline, mastering AI red and blue team strategies, building resilient defenses for LLMs, and handling incident response for AI-based threats.
 Additionally, implement a Responsible AI (RAI) program to enforce ethical AI standards across enterprise services, fortifying your organization’s AI security foundation.

-- Exploit vulnerabilities in live AI applications to achieve code and command execution, uncovering scenarios such as cross-site scripting, SQL injection, insecure agent designs, and remote code execution for infrastructure takeover.
+- Exploit vulnerabilities in live AI applications to achieve code and command execution, uncovering scenarios such as prompt injections, exploiting agent designs, and remote code execution for infrastructure takeover.

 - Perform advanced AI red and blue teaming through multi-agent auto-prompting attacks, implementing a 3-way autonomous system consisting of attack, defend and judge models.